 As you work on your mind map, be guided by whatever comes into your mind.
 Add any other words that you think of as they arise and remember, there’s no right or wrong way to do this.

 You may find it helpful to group your values.
 For example, under the value of ‘integrity’ on my mind map, I added ‘honesty’ and ‘loyalty’.
 Under ‘connection’ I added ‘family happiness’ and ‘friendship’.
 Gathering your values into no more than five simple categories makes them easier to remember.

 Are you aligned with your values?

-Once your mind map is complete (you may find you want to do a couple of versions if the first one doesn’t quite nail it), choose at least one small action step you can take this week that will help you align with one of the values you’d like to focus on now.
+Once your mind map is complete, choose at least one small action step you can take this week that will help you align with one of the values you’d like to focus on now.